drm317/FullStackBankingReference/README.md

 # Banking Application

-A full stack banking application using Node.js, React, MongoD for deployment on Azure.
+A full stack banking application using Node.js, React and MongoDB for deployment on Azure.

 ## Features